 Affirming further that all doctrines, policies and practices based on or advocating superiority of peoples or individuals on the basis of national origin or racial, religious, ethnic or cultural differences are racist, scientifically false, legally invalid, morally condemnable and socially unjust.
 The problem is not 'race', but racial discrimination.
 Indigenous people define themselves according to their lineages and cultures that tie them to places and ways of life that existed long before colonisation.
 If we accept these principles of defining the status of Australia's indigenous people, then the power that 19th century race theories have had on our society through our Constitution and scores of legislative acts becomes null and void.
 Not immediately, of course, but over time.
 This would not be a simple task, I need to say.
+Since the Expert Panel recommendations were presented to Prime Minister Gillard and published, Prime Minister Abbott has made an unequivocal commitment to supporting recognition of Indigenous Australians in the Constitution, several arguments DONDUNSTANFOUNDATION

+Prof Marcia Langton 2 June 2015

-Since the Expert Panel recommendations were presented to Prime Minister Gillard and published, Prime Minister Abbott has made an unequivocal commitment to supporting recognition of Indigenous Australians in the Constitution, several arguments have been mounted against those recommendations, and a 'No' case has been threatened.
-The question is: 'what would constitute 'recognition' and what would 'recogniton' mean?'
-However, before we become optimistic, let me also warn that if a 'No' case is formalised, funded by the Government, and included in the question to be put to a Referendum, constitutional recognition of indigenous people will almost certainly fail.
-In the history of Australian Referendums, all those questions which have had a formal 'No' case have been voted against by the majority of Australians.
+have been mounted against those recommendations, and a 'No' case has been threatened.
+The question is: what would constitute 'recognition' and what would 'recogniton' mean.
+However, before we become optimistic, let me also warn that if a 'No' case is formalised, funded by the Government, and included in the question to be put to a Referendum, Constitutional recognition of Indigenous people will almost certainly fail.
+In the history of Australian referendums, all those questions which have had a formal 'No' case have been voted against by the majority of Australians.

-Ours is the most difficult Constitution in the world to change.
-Not only do a majority of voters have to vote positively for a question, put in a Referendum to Australian voters, each Australian State Parliament must vote in the affirmative and in the majority for a constitutional change.
-There is no other constitution in the world that is so difficult to change as the Australian Constitution.
-And as a result only eight out of 44 Referendum questions in Australia's history have succeeded.
+Ours is most difficult Constitution in the world to change.
+Not only do a majority of voters have to vote positively for a question, put in a referendum to Australian voters, each Australian State Parliament must vote in the affirmative and in the majority for a constitutional change.
+There is no other

+DONDUNSTANFOUNDATION

+Prof Marcia Langton 2 June 2015

-Some of us who served on the Expert Panel on Constitutional Recognition of Indigenous Australians are concerned to ensure that, when the proposed Referendum question is settled, we have a strategy to avoid failure at the Referendum.
-If this question fails at a Referendum proposed to be held in 2017, it will not be supported by any government in the future.
+constitution in the world that is so difficult to change as the Australian Constitution.
+And as a result only eight out of 44 questions in Australia's history have succeeded.
+Some of us who served on the Expert Panel on Constitutional Recognition of Indigenous Australians are concerned to ensure that, when the proposed referendum question is settled, we have a strategy to avoid failure at the referendum.
+If this question fails at a referendum proposed to be held in 2017, it will not be supported by any government in the future.
 A negative vote would completely rule out any question of this being taken up again in our lifetimes.
-Those of us who have considered this matter would rather leave it to another generation than have a failure now.
+Those of us who have considered this matter would rather leave it to another generation rather than have a failure now.